General Sales & Marketing

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||0.1%|

 Online General Sales & Marketing Programs

-In 2018-2019, 351 schools offered a sales and marketing program of some type.
+In the 2018-2019 academic year, 351 schools offered some type of general sales and marketing program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.